The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 • and adapt

+in real time.
 This is fundamentally different from traditional enterprise software.

 Why Wall Street Needs CDCI